yext/chat-core/packages/chat-core-aws-connect/docs/chat-core-aws-connect.chatcoreawsconnect.emit.md

 ## ChatCoreAwsConnect.emit() method

-Emit an event into the AWS Connect chat session.
+Emit an event into the Amazon Connect chat session.
 Supported events are: - `typing`<!-- -->: The customer is typing.

 **Signature:**